Money in Colombia & Travel Budget for Solo Travelers

 • Desayuno – Panadería: You can get complete, filling breakfast combos, including coffee or hot chocolate for around 15.000 COP (less than 4 USD or EUR) at local bakeries, so called panaderías.

-• Menú del día – Corrientazos: A “menú del día” (menu of the day) at a simple local restaurant (“corrientazo”) is available at lunch time (roughly between 11:30 AM and 5 PM) for less than 5 USD or EUR and includes a starter (soup or fresh fruit), a tasty main dish and a fresh juice or lemonade.
+• Menú del día – Corrientazos (Budget Tip!): A “menú del día” (menu of the day) at a simple local restaurant (“corrientazo”) is available at lunch time (roughly between 11:30 AM and 5 PM) for less than 5 USD or EUR and includes a starter (soup or fresh fruit), a tasty main dish and a fresh juice or lemonade.
 Just head to the place where you see most locals (or ask the locals to recommend you “un buen corrientazo”).

 • Restaurants: Even less basic restaurants have great prices starting from somewhere around 10 EUR or USD for a main dish and a non-alcoholic drink.
 Of course, you can find also high-end restaurants in Colombia, especially in the big cities – and the food quality is amazing.
 In you are a foodie, you will love Bogotá’s gastronomy!